mnestorov/smarty-form-submissions/README.md

 - Developed by: [Smarty Studio](https://smartystudio.net) | [Martin Nestorov](https://github.com/mnestorov)
 - Plugin URI: https://github.com/mnestorov/smarty-form-submissions

+## Support The Project

+Your support is greatly appreciated and will help ensure all of the projects continued development and improvement.
+Thank you for being a part of the community!
+You can send me money on Revolut by following this link: https://revolut.me/mnestorovv

 ## Overview

 The Smarty Studio - Form Submissions plugin is a powerful and intuitive tool designed to enhance the interaction between website owners and their users through efficient form submission management.
 This plugin simplifies the process of collecting, managing, and responding to user submissions directly within the WordPress dashboard.